OpenTenBase/OpenTenBase/README.md

 make install
 ```

-**Notice: if you use Ubuntu and see *initgtm: command not found* while doing "init all", you may add *${INSTALL_PATH}/opentenbase_bin_v5.0/bin* to */etc/environment***

 ## Installation
-Use PGXC\_CTL tool to build a cluster, for example: a cluster with a global transaction management node (GTM), a coordinator(COORDINATOR) and two data nodes (DATANODE).
+Use OPENTENBASE\_CTL tool to build a cluster, for example: a cluster with a global transaction management node (GTM), a coordinator(COORDINATOR) and two data nodes (DATANODE).
 <img src="images/topology.png" width="50%" />
 ### Preparation

-* 1. Install pgxc and import the path of pgxc installation package into environment variable.
+#### 1. Install opentenbase and import the path of opentenbase installation package into environment variable.

 ```shell
 PG_HOME=${INSTALL_PATH}/opentenbase_bin_v5.0